Developers

 Example

-// Drive a pending session to success…
+// Drive a pending session to the provider-completed state…

-await stridge.onramp.setSessionState(session.sessionId, { state: "SESSION_COMPLETED" })
+await stridge.onramp.setSessionState(session.session_id, { state: "SESSION_COMPLETED" })

 // …or to a specific failure:

-await stridge.onramp.setSessionState(session.sessionId, {
+await stridge.onramp.setSessionState(session.session_id, {

 state: "SESSION_FAILED",

-failureCode: "payment_declined",
+failure_code: "payment_declined",

 })